opengeo/MapStory/manual/manual.rst

 Introduction
 ============

-**MapStory** is a collaborative map sharing and publishing platform with a focus on storytelling.
+**MapStory** is the collaborative map sharing and publishing platform with a focus on storytelling.
 Maps are shown with an element of time to create animations to aid in the storytelling.

 MapStory empowers all users to discover, play and browse StoryLayers and MapStories published by registered users.
 Registered users can further contribute by adding their observations about the world in the form of StoryLayers, and to assemble MapStories from any collection of StoryLayers.